CivicActions/ssp-toolkit/docs/controls/AU.md

 - PHP error log: Records any issues that occur during the PHP processing portion of a page load.
 Issues reported here are usually caused by a website’s code, configuration, or content.

-#### b
+b

-##### CivicActions
+Contractor
 Auditable events may change due to changes in the threat environment.
 CivicActions teams collaborate internally and also communicate with customers and partner organizations to identify and select auditable events.
 The teams that participate in this process are described in control SA-3(b).

+b
-##### Ilias
+Ilias
 All security-related issues and events, including requests for server log analysis, are recorded in CivicActions' JIRA tracking system.

-#### c
+c

-##### AWS
+AWS
 In this architecture, the following audit methods provide data on activities occurring within the infrastructure:

 - AWS CloudTrail logging
 - Amazon S3 bucket logging